Anantha-sai/earthquake-dashboard/README.md

 - Predictive modeling for future events
 - Integration with real-time seismic feeds (USGS)
 - Region-specific risk dashboards

-## 💻 How to Use

-1. Clone/download this repo
-2. Open `Earthquake_Dashboard.pbix` in Power BI Desktop
-3. Refresh the data or replace it with new sources

----

 Created with ❤️ using Power BI